Introduction to PostgreSQL Date Format

 Date Formats

-We can get the dates in the format we want by converting the default format value of date present in yyyy-mm-dd to another format we wish to by using to_char function.
-The following is the syntax of TO_CHAR method –
+We can get the dates in the format we want by converting the default format value of the date present in yyyy-mm-dd to another format we wish using the to_char function.
+The following is the syntax of the TO_CHAR method –

 TO_CHAR(datetobeConverted, targetTemplate);

 As shown above, the TO_CHAR method accepts two parameters.
-The first parameter is the date that we want to convert to a certain format and the second parameter is the template of the target format in which we want the date value to be displayed.
+The first parameter is the date we want to convert to a certain format, and the second parameter is the template of the target format in which we want the date value to be displayed.

 Let us see some of the examples of TO_CHAR() method implementations –

-The first template is today’s day and then after a comma the date and year to be displayed.
+The first template is today’s day, and then the date and year to be displayed after a comma.
 For specifying today’s date, we will use the CURRENT_DATE variable.
 We can prepare our query statement for the same in the following way –

 SELECT TO_CHAR(CURRENT_DATE, 'Day, dd yyyy');